 Also, I have not received one dime for references to FoodSaver, Reynolds, or Reyn-Lock in this post.
 Just sharing what works for me.

-- Can I Add Other Foods to My (Vacuum-Packed) Jars of Salad?
+- What Happens When I Add Extras to (Vacuum-Packed) Jars of Lettuce?

-- How to Vacuum-Pack Salad in a Jar for Less than $6
+- How to Vacuum-Pack Lettuce in a Mason Jar for Less than $6

 - Low-Calorie Creamy Balsamic Salad Dressing